 In Primary 2 the pupils develop their ICT capability in the following ways:

-- Logging on and off using their own username
+- Logging on and off, independently, using their own username

 Support for Learning

-In Primary 2 there is approximately 20 minutes per night.
+In Primary 2, there is approximately 20 minutes per evening:

-- Generally one other main item each night, usually selected from: Writing, Mathematics, Spelling, Social Studies
+- Generally, one other main item each evening, usually selected from: Writing, Mathematics, Spelling, Social Studies or Science.